 A sheet pan or roasting pan is ideal for flavorful baking chicken.
 To test doneness, an instant meat thermometer is extremely helpful.
 Just insert the tip of the probe into the center of the chicken and check it reads the safe temperature of 165°F.

-It doesn’t get tastier or healthier than this tender and juicy Chicken with Potatoes and Green Beans.
+It doesn’t get tastier or healthier than tender and juicy Baked Chicken with Potatoes and Green Beans.
 It’s a simple one-pan wonder dish seasoned with Italian spices and roasted to perfection.
 Easy to prepare with quick cleanup, it’s guaranteed to please!

 - 3-4 chicken breasts boneless, skinless